gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 2. Add entries for the new providers in to the index
 3. Create the `download` entries for each file

-I expect this process to be implemented a sa small Go program (or a small suite of them), rather than a shell script.
+I expect this process to be implemented as a small Go program (or a small suite of them), rather than a shell script.
 Using small Go programs for build tasks has shown itself to be a useful, flexible and above all _legible_ tool for scripting build tasks in the mainline Teleport repository, and we should